Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them.

 Most of our support for pupils who have special educational needs occurs in class.
 That is, the class teacher will plan a differentiated set of activities which cater for the child’s individual needs.
 This is supported by the work of our Teaching Assistants and Specialist Teachers who deliver activities for specific pupils.
 This may involve withdrawing pupils to our well appointed Reading Resource Area for individual tuition on a specific aspect of their work.
 There is always a close liaison between the staff providing intervention and the Class Teacher.

-The school also benefits from two specialist classes for pupils with additional learning needs (hearing impaired and complex needs).
-The pupil/teacher ratio(s) in these classes means that work is closely planned for specific individual need.
+The school also benefits from a specialist class for pupils with additional learning needs (complex needs).
+The pupil/teacher ratio(s) in this class means that work is closely planned for specific individual need.
 Pupils enter these classes after being reviewed by the educational psychologist and discussed at an admissions panel coordinated by the LEA.

-Mr Hills is the school additional learning needs coordinator.
-Please contact him if you have any further questions.
+Mrs Joan Evans is the school additional learning needs coordinator.
+Please contact her if you have any further questions.